TIME COUNTING FORWARDS FROM THE BIG BANG to 420 Million years before the Present

 (AR, 2/1/02)

-BBB In a vacuum state with no space or time, physical laws would not seem appropriate.
-However, the law that states matter can neither be created nor destroyed implies another state of matter here, i.e. a state of pure energy unbounded by space and time.
+BBB Before the Big Bang: In a vacuum state with no space and consequently no time, physical laws would not seem appropriate.
+However, the law that states matter can neither be created nor destroyed implies another state of matter, i.e. a state of pure energy unbound by space and time.
 The chance fluctuation indicated below for the beginning of the Big Bang would have occurred in this energy field.
 This occurrence could have been like the breaking of a dam, or a puncture that explodes a filled tire, or a bomb that violently explodes upon detonation.
 The resulting tiny bubble of space-time provided an outlet for the enormous energy latent in the pre-space-time state.
 This of course gives no account of how or where or why the initial pure-energy state came about.
 We may never know, but we can always speculate.

 0000 While in a vacuum state a chance fluctuation occurred in the void owing to quantum uncertainty.
 This yielded an infinitesimal bit of space-time that ballooned in size 10 to the 50th times in a quadrillionth of a quadrillionth of a second.
 Before it could revert back to nothing, a sort of negative pressure caused a runaway expansion faster than the speed of light.
 This is described in the 1997 book: "The Inflationary Universe" by Alan H. Guth.